 Amosite (brown asbestos) is also used in buildings, usually as thermal insulation.

-Crocidolite (blue asbestos) is rare and usually only found in Southern Africa.
+Crocidolite (blue asbestos) is the least common.
 It resembles textile materials and used for high temperate applications.

 If your home was built before 2000 and you are concerned about asbestos, have a trusted asbestos surveyor come to check your house.